CenterForSecureAndDependableSystems/freertos-riscv-typed/README.md

 is provided on DockerHub [here](https://hub.docker.com/repository/docker/u1f98e/crosstools-riscv32-zicsr/general), but you can also build it locally if needed.

-### Building Crosstools (Optional)
+### Building Crosstools (Optional, NOT RECOMMENDED)
+The crosstools toolchain required for this project is provided as an image (see above).
+It takes a long time, so generally it's recommended to use the prebuilt image instead.
-If you need to update crosstools or adjust it's configuration, you can build a local image:
+If you need to update crosstools or adjust it's configuration though, you can build a local image:

 Adjust configuration within [crosstool/crosstool-defconfig](crosstool/crosstool-defconfig) or update the